ryansobol/frozen/README.md

 ##### `collection.change(index, attributes)`

-Return a new collection by merging the given attributes into the collection's model at the given index.
+Returns a new collection by merging the given attributes into the collection's model at the given index.
 Because collection models are immutable, the original collection is unchanged.

 ### Collection.prototype.remove

 ##### `collection.remove(index)`

-Return a new collection without the model at the given index.
+Returns a new collection without the model at the given index.
 Because collection models are immutable, the original collection is unchanged.

 ### Collection.prototype.validate

 ##### `collection.validate()`

-Return a new collection with forced validations for all models.
+Returns a new collection with forced validations for all models.
 Because collection models are immutable, the original collection is unchanged.

 ### Collection.prototype.isValid

 ##### `collection.isValid()`

-Return `true` or `false` depending on whether all models are valid.
+Returns `true` or `false` depending on whether all models are valid.

 ### Collection.prototype.map

 ##### `collection.map(callback, thisArg)`

-Return a new Array of values by mapping each model in the collection through a transformation callback function.
+Returns a new Array of values by mapping each model in the collection through a transformation callback function.
 The callback accepts the following arguments:

 * `model` - The current model being processed.
 (Optional)
 * `index` - The index of the current model positioned by insertion order.
 (Optional)